Attstar2021/live-life/README.md

 4. [ElephentSQL:](https://www.elephantsql.com/)
  -  Elephant was used for SQL queries to create, read, update and delete data directly from my web browser.
 5. [ReactBootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
- - Bootstrap was used to assist with the responsiveness and styling of the website.
+ - It integrate Bootstrap styles into React functionality, it removes dependency on bootstrap.js and jQuery and to incorporates Bootstrap functionality into React's virtual DOM.
+Methods and events using  jQuery are done imperatively by directly manipulating the DOM..
 6. [Hover.css:](https://ianlunn.github.io/Hover/)
  - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
 7. [Google Fonts:](https://fonts.google.com/)